Appalachian Joy Alliance

 Mission Statement

-To cultivate joy in community through shared experience – dance parties, service projects, and celebrations – between people of any background or social context in the Appalachian region.
+To cultivate joy in community through shared experience – dance parties, service projects and celebrations – between people of any background in the Appalachian region.

-We do this by creating occasions where people can gather, be present with one another, form friendships and make the kind of memories that become the connective tissue of real community.
+We do this by creating occasions where people can gather, be present with one another, have fun, be silly, form friendships and make the kind of memories that become the connective tissue of real community.

 AJA’s Missions